-Your hosting provider is the company that you pay to host your website. cPanel, Inc. is a software company that creates web hosting automation software.
-We then sell (license) this software to individual hosting companies, which then sell hosting space to individual customers.
+Your hosting provider is the company that you pay to host your website. cPanel, L.L.C. is a software company that creates web hosting automation software.
+We then sell (license) this software to individual hosting companies.
+These companies then sell hosting space to individual customers.
 This is why you might see our logo or other information when you log in to your website.

 Identify your hosting provider

-Navigate to https://hostingdetector.com/.
-This website allows you to search for a domain name in order to view details about that domain's hosting provider.
+- Navigate to HostingDetector.com.
+This website allows you to search for a domain name’s hosting provider.

-- If you do not know your domain name, search your records, or try to search for what you think may be your domain name.
+- If you do not know your domain name, search your billing records.
 If you see a Site not registered message, you either have not registered the domain, or the domain is not hosted anywhere.
-If you receive that result, use WhoIs.Net to check whether the domain is registered.
+If you receive that result, use WHOis.net to check whether the domain is registered.